‘Calamari’ aka squid pasta

 meats

-The Dude of Food recently visited the Tuscan region of Italy.
-Luckily, my aunt and uncle were in the area and invited me stay at their rented villa for a night which happens to be a short walk from the cool old Italian village called San Gusme.
+The Dude of Food recently visited the gorgeous Tuscan region of Italy.
+Luckily, my aunt and uncle were in the area and invited me stay at their rented villa for a couple nights.
+The place happened to be a short walk from the cool old Italian village called San Gusme.
 In this village you will find one of the world’s finest culinary dreams come true.
 A place called Sira e Remino.

 fam t

 The restaurant’s sign which says Sira e Remino un cult, is exactly the kind of cult I need to join.
-Their place is located within the small old village walls and is awesome.
+Their place is located within the small old village walls and is absolutely awesome.
 The greeting and hospitality were warm and genuine.
 Our party of 7 were shown to the ‘Frank Sinatra room’ in the back away from the local soccer club filled bar.
+The local team was loudly rooting for a national team.

 anti meats

-We began this heavenly experience with lots of wine followed by salads, anti pasta, then more wine followed by incredible sizzling meat trays.
+Our group began this heavenly experience with lots of wine followed by salads, anti pasta, then more wine followed by pasta and incredible sizzling meat trays.
 There wasn’t a thing that wasn’t perfect about this entire place, staff and meal.
-The prices were generous considering the quality and portions.
+The prices were far from greedy.
+The quality and portions were ultimately generous.
+This meal will be remembered for life.

 Thank you Sira e Remino.
 Now I’m thinking I should get a job here just to be close to your quality food.

-Volterra.
-Historically fine dining – Restaurante Enoteca del Duca
+Volterra, Italy: History and fine Tuscan dining at Restaurante Enoteca del Duca

 pmeat1